Cepako/Pixel-Art-Generator/README.md

 Installation via NPM (Node Package Manager)

-To install and run the Quiz Application using NPM, follow these steps:
+To install and run the Pixel Art Generator using NPM, follow these steps:

 Prerequisites
 - Ensure that Node.js and NPM are installed on your machine.
 If not, download and install Node.js from the official website.